White Rock Lake fire

 The White Rock Lake fire was a wildfire in Thompson-Nicola Regional District, British Columbia.
-It began July 13, 2021 as one of the 2021 B.C. wildfires and resulted in the destruction of Monte Lake. it totalled 81,139 hectares and was classified as out of control.
-Insured losses total an estimated $77 million Canadian, according to one agency, which in late September expected the number of claims to top 800, most of them related to residential property.
+It began July 13, 2021 as one of the 2021 B.C. wildfires and resulted in the destruction of Monte Lake.
+It totalled 83,047 hectares and was classified as out of control.
+Insured losses total an estimated $77 million Canadian Dollars, according to one agency, which in late September expected the number of claims to top 800, most of them related to residential property.

 Start and spread

 The White Rock Lake wildfire started during the 2021 Western North America heat wave.
 It was caused by lightning and first sighted July 13, 2021, when it was 10 hectares in size.
 It was reported at 3:46 p.m. and response began 30 minutes later, according to the Forests ministry.

 By August 5 the fire covered 32,500 hectares between Kamloops and Vernon, and the hamlet of Monte Lake was evacuated.
 The fire resulted in the destruction of at least 28 residences and one business there.
 By August 6 the fire reached 55,000 hectares and evacuation alerts were issued for the cities of Vernon and Armstrong, as well as the village of Chase.
 By September 12 the fire covered 833 km2.

 "Thousands" were evacuated and over 2,000 properties were under an evacuation order.
 The fire damaged approximately 70 properties in the Ewings Landing and Killiney areas.
 The Okanagan Indian Band also reported 10 homes and one business destroyed.